gman0/dummy-fuse-csi/README.md

 # dummy-fuse-csi

-dummy-fuse-csi implements a dummy FUSE file-system and a CSI Node Plugin that is able to make the file-system available to a workload on the node.
+dummy-fuse implements a dummy FUSE file-system and a CSI Node Plugin that is able to make the file-system available to a workload on a node.

-This repository also offers dummy-fuse-workload dummy application that does some I/O periodically (e.g. reads from a file).
+This repository also offers dummy-fuse-workload dummy application that does some I/O periodically (e.g. keeps a file open and reads from it).
 This is to simulate some useful workload on the FUSE file-system and to trigger various error states.

 ## Overview